isomerpages/moe-marsilingpri/_curriculum/Physical Education, Art, Music/Physical Education (PE).md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/PE___Table_on_OAL_Camp.png">
 </div>
 <p></p>
+<h4>Sports Education Programme: Archery</h4>
+<p>Archery is introduced to Primary 6 students as part of the Sports Education
+Programme to encourage sports participation in schools and increase sporting opportunities for the young.</p>
+<p>Archery is a great sport for boosting students' mental and physical health
+and fitness.
+Archers not only require physical strength, but they also need mental fitness to develop their focus, flexibility, and attention skills.</p>
+<p>Archery teaches students to be responsible for one another’s safety and
+for the equipment they use during the programme.</p>
 <h4>Sports Education Programme: Kin-Ball</h4>
 <p>Kin-Ball is introduced to Primary 4 students as part of the Sports Education
 Programme to encourage sports participation in schools and increase sporting